-TCS is usually diagnosed in childhood, but it may not be found until problems occur in adulthood.
-Earlier treatment of TCS can help reduce the chance of permanent damage.
+TCS is usually diagnosed in childhood, but it may not be found until problems occur in when a person is an adult.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.